nuxeo/doc.nuxeo.com-content/src/nxdoc/tutorials/educational/learning-rest-api.md

 _Extract from the course "[Working with the REST API](https://university.nuxeo.io/nuxeo/university/#!/course/working-with-nuxeo-platform-rest-api)" on [Nuxeo University](https://university.nuxeo.io)_

-Adding enrichers when fetching a document is done by setting the `X-NXenrichers.document` header, `document` being here the entity type that will be enriched.
+Adding enrichers when fetching a document is done by setting the `enrichers.document` header, `document` being here the entity type that will be enriched.
 If you were calling a user, you would use a the `X-NXenrichers.user` header instead, and so on.
 As for resolvers, what matters here is the entity type of the first object you have been calling.
 Entity types are listed in the [REST API Entity Types]({{page page='rest-api-entity-types'}}) documentation.

 Enrichers are provided in the response into the `contextParameters` object.